 Workers’ compensation payments stop when any of the following occur:

 - You reach 130 weeks of payment and are not eligible for retraining;

 - You are medically released to return to work but don’t make an effort to do so.

 TTD workers’ comp is not a long-term solution for paying your bills.
 The compensation merely pays basic living expenses and medical bills while you are treated for your injuries.

-If you need someone to fight for your fair compensation, contact an experienced attorney.
-At Arechigo & Stokka, our attorneys fight for injured employees.
+If you need someone to fight for your fair compensation, you should speak with an experienced workers’ comp lawyer.
+At Arechigo & Stokka, our legal team fights for injured employees in Minnesota.
 We work to get you maximum compensation and safe job conditions.

 We can discuss your situation and answer any questions you may have.